mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/decision-logic.md

-TAhis page describes the decision support logic.
+This page describes the decision support logic.

 The decision-support logic component provides the decision logic and algorithms, as well as the scheduling of services, in accordance with